uGMM-NN: Univariate Gaussian Mixture Model Neural Network: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper introduced the Univariate Gaussian Mixture Model Neural Network (uGMM-NN), a novel feedforward architecture that integrates probabilistic reasoning directly into the computational units of neural networks.
-By embedding a univariate Gaussian mixture model (uGMM) into each neuron, uGMM-NN provides a richer parameterization of activations, allowing the network to capture multimodality and quantify uncertainty in a way that standard feedforward layers cannot.
-This makes uGMM-NN an attractive building block for architectures that require both predictive accuracy and probabilistic interpretability.
+By embedding a univariate Gaussian mixture model (uGMM) into each neuron, uGMM-NN provides a richer parameterization of activations, enabling the network to capture multimodality and quantify uncertainty in ways that standard feedforward layers cannot.
+This combination of predictive capability and probabilistic interpretability makes uGMM-NN a promising building block for complex neural architectures. \\

-Our preliminary experiments on the Iris and MNIST benchmarks demonstrate that uGMM-NN achieves competitive performance with standard feedforward neural networks (FFNNs) when trained discriminatively.
-These results highlight the feasibility of replacing conventional neurons with mixture-based alternatives, offering a new design space for deep learning architectures.\\
+Our preliminary experiments demonstrate that uGMM-NN achieves competitive performance compared to standard feedforward neural networks (FFNNs) when trained discriminatively.
+These results highlight the feasibility of replacing conventional neurons with mixture-based alternatives, opening a new design space for deep learning architectures.
+Importantly, the probabilistic structure of uGMM neurons also exposes introspective signals, such as uncertainty and mixture spread, which could enable higher-level reflection and adaptive learning mechanisms. \\

-Future work will focus on several directions: \begin{itemize} \item Extending uGMM neurons to other neural architectures such as Recurrent Neural Networks (RNNs) \cite{hochreiter1997long} and Transformers \cite{Vaswani2017}, to test their versatility across sequential and attention-based domains. \item Developing efficient Most Probable Explanation (MPE) inference algorithms, including Viterbi-style procedures, to make uGMM-NN scalable for generative applications \cite{Viterbi1967}. \item Scaling experiments to larger and multimodal datasets to evaluate robustness, generalizability, and performance under more complex real-world conditions. \end{itemize}
+Future work will focus on several directions: \begin{itemize} \item Extending uGMM neurons to other neural architectures such as Recurrent Neural Networks (RNNs) \cite{hochreiter1997long} and Transformers \cite{Vaswani2017}, to test their versatility across sequential and attention-based domains.

+\item Developing efficient Most Probable Explanation (MPE) inference algorithms, including Viterbi-style procedures, to make uGMM-NN scalable for generative applications \cite{Viterbi1967}. \item Scaling experiments to larger and multimodal datasets to evaluate robustness, generalizability, and performance under more complex real-world conditions. \item Investigating \emph{sparse uGMM layers}, in which each neuron maintains a controlled subset of connections rather than using the full \(N\)-component expansion of the current design, or expanding across additional dimensions to add additional mixture components.
+In particular, combining sparse uGMM layers with architectures such as Transformers could enable attention-guided probabilistic representations, selectively propagating distributional information along the most relevant connections while reducing computational overhead. \end{itemize}

 In summary, uGMM-NN provides a compelling direction for embedding probabilistic modeling into deep learning architectures.
 With further development of inference algorithms, scalability, and theoretical analysis, uGMM-NN has the potential to bridge the gap between discriminative neural networks and generative probabilistic models, enabling architectures that are both accurate and interpretable.